Bahamian family displaced by Dorian finding help in Palm Harbor

 The Josephs are still looking for donations, including clothing and toiletries.

-Joseph was a farmer in the Bahamas and lost her land and livestock.
+Joseph was a farmer in the Bahamas and lost her building, crops and livestock.
 She tells 8 On Your Side she is looking to secure a job in agriculture while in Florida.

 “The doors were open to us to come here for a period of time so we want to occupy that time as best as possible,” said Joseph.